bdstein33/personal-site/README.md

 # To Do:
 Schedule
-- fix issue with dragging one date under the other
+- fix issue with dragging one date under the other when pushing up and into the previous day
 - toggle dates forward + backward
 - refactor modal to use flexbox (center vertically)
 - pull down events to extend time